Heinz von Westernhagen: Battle of Normandy

 On 6 June 1944, the battalion was at Beauvais, 70 km north of Paris.
 On that day in the early morning hours of 0600, it was placed on alert.
 Between 0200 and 0300 hours on 7 June, the Tiger battalion set off for the invasion front, under its own power, due to the extensive damage to the railway network northwest of Paris.
 Initially, the Tigers drove through Gournay-en-Bray to Les Andelys.
 The bridge at Les Andelys to cross Seine was badly damaged, the battalion had to move through Paris.
 In an effective bit of propaganda, the Tigers rolled along the Champs-Elysées, passing the Arc de Triomphe to Versailles.
 The march continued on to Falaise through Dreux, Verneuil and Argentan in the following days.

 The entire road march was an arduous and strenuous journey, in the area of Allied air superiority; starting from day one the march was often strafed by Allied fight-bombers and casualties mounted.
 Tigers could only move at night with a single tank movement, that is one tank at a time with lengthy intervals between vehicles up to several hundred meters.
 The road march was nearly 450 km in distance, but took the battalion six days to reach the battle area.
 By the time the battalion has reached its designated assembly area during the night of 12 June 1944, it had suffered total casualties of twenty-seven, including nine killed.
-The long road march had also caused many mechanical problems and failures to the Tigers; of its theoretical strength of fourteen tanks, the 1st company ended with eight tanks; and the 2nd company, six.
+The long road march had also caused mechanical problems and failures to the Tigers; of its theoretical strength of fourteen tanks, the 1st company ended with eight tanks; and the 2nd company, six.
 The 1st company assembled at Noyers (8 km northeast of Villers-Bocage); the 2nd company assembled in a defile south of Montbrocq (2 km northeast of Villers-Bocage); the 3rd company was still held up farther to rear; von Westernhagen's battalion command post was established at Baron-sur-Odon.
 The battalion was immediately ordered to cover the left flank of the I. SS Panzer Corps, the crews had no rest.